AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/Visual Studio User Guide.md

 ## How to Download and Install Visual Studio Code

-1. Visual Studio Code can be downloaded from the following link https://visualstudio.microsoft.com/downloads/>
+1. Visual Studio Code can be downloaded from the following link: [Visual Studio Code](https://visualstudio.microsoft.com/downloads/)
 3. Click on the downloaded exe file.
 4. In the next screen,
 5. Accept the agreement and click on **Next**.